Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzRmStorageContainerImmutabilityPolicy.md

 ```

 ## DESCRIPTION
-The **Remove-AzRmStorageContainerImmutabilityPolicy** cmdlet removes removes ImmutabilityPolicy of a Storage blob container with an unlocked policy.
+The **Remove-AzRmStorageContainerImmutabilityPolicy** cmdlet removes ImmutabilityPolicy of a Storage blob container with an unlocked policy.

 ## EXAMPLES